Conservative Black Hole Scattering at Fifth Post-Minkowskian and Second Self-Force Order

-The non-planar (NP) family, associated with top-sectors (k--m), captures the effect of \emph{non-linear memory} \cite{PhysRevD.46.4304, Porto:2024cwd, Cunningham:2024dog, Georgoudis:2025vkk}.
+{The last non-planar family (NPM),} associated with top-sectors (k--m), captures the effect of \emph{non-linear memory}~\cite{PhysRevD.46.4304, Porto:2024cwd, Cunningham:2024dog, Georgoudis:2025vkk}.
 Non-planarity of these diagrams is carried by a vertex where three \emph{active} gravitons (highlighted in red) meet.
 The effect is to produce non-linear corrections to the Einstein equation expanded around a Schwarzschild background.
 There is an $S_{3}$ permutation symmetry about this vertex, which we exploit next to shifts on the loop momenta in order to maximally simplify our integrand as preparation for IBP reduction.

-\sec{Integration-by-parts reduction} Our IBP reduction was performed using {\tt KIRA 3.0}~\cite{Maierhofer:2017gsa,Klappert:2020nbg, Lange:2021edb, Lange:2025fba}.
+\sec{Integration-by-parts reduction} {The first step towards full integration was finding linear IBP identities between the elements of our four integral families, enabling reduction to a much smaller basis of master integrals.} Our IBP reduction was performed using {\tt KIRA 3.0}~\cite{Maierhofer:2017gsa,Klappert:2020nbg, Lange:2021edb, Lange:2025fba}.
 This was the computational bottleneck of the calculation, consuming $\sim3\times10^6$ core hours on a high-performance cluster --- an order of magnitude larger than 1SF~\cite{Driesse:2024feo, Driesse:2024xad}.
 Yet this number masks the true complexity of the 2SF problem, which required two key additional technical improvements: \begin{enumerate} \item The use of symmetry relations in the IBP reduction specific to the conservative setup led to a reduction in the number of master integrals.
-For the planar families P, PX1, and PX2, we let {\tt KIRA} generate these symmetry relations automatically.
-Symmetries of the non-planar NP family were generated by hand and given as extra equations. \item A careful choice of basis sped up the reduction by an order of magnitude, thereby reducing the polynomial degree of the result.
+For the { P, NP1, and NP2 families}, we let {\tt KIRA} generate these symmetry relations automatically.
+Symmetries of the {NPM} family were generated by hand and given as extra equations. \item A careful choice of basis sped up the reduction by an order of magnitude, thereby reducing the polynomial degree of the result.
 This ``pre-canonical" basis is chosen as close to the canonical integrals as possible without introducing any algebraic or transcendental functions.
 When using finite-field reconstruction with {\tt FireFly}~\cite{Klappert:2019emp, Klappert:2020aqs}, we observed a drastic reduction not only in the number of probes per prime field but also in the number of prime fields. \end{enumerate} In summary, we find the following numbers of master integrals (MIs) in our four families \be

 \ee

 \sec{Differential equations} We compute the master integrals $\underline I(x;\epsilon)=(I_1,\hdots, I_N)$ using differential equations (DEs)~\cite{Kotikov:1990kg, Remiddi:1997ny, Gehrmann:1999as} in the kinematic variable $x$, i.e., $\partial_x \underline I(x;\epsilon) = B(x;\epsilon) \underline I(x;\epsilon) $, where the matrix $B(x;\epsilon)$ is derived using the IBP relations.
 To systematically calculate the expansion of the master integrals in the dimensional regulator $\epsilon$, we transform the differential equation into canonical form~\cite{Henn:2013pwa}, which is achieved by the rotation $\underline J(x;\epsilon) = T(x;\epsilon)\underline I(x;\epsilon) $.
 In the new basis, $\epsilon$ factorises in the differential equation